 Fruits and vegetables are some of the best foods that you can put in your body.
-Coming in all different shapes, sizes and colours, fruits and veggies are jam packed with vitamins, antioxidants, nutrients and minerals that can help keep your body healthy.
+They come in all different shapes, sizes and colours.
+They are also jam-packed with vitamins, antioxidants, nutrients and minerals that help keep your body healthy.

 1. Lots of Iron: Mango’s are a fruit rich in iron.
 For people who suffer from anemia or have low iron, one mango per day can help increase red blood cell counts in the body.
 Pregnant women need to have their iron maintained at a certain concentration and will often consume prescribed iron supplements.
 Why take supplements when you can enjoy a rich, juicy mango to keep your iron in check.

 2. Brain Boost: Keeping your cranium sharp has never been so easy.
 Mango is a fruit that contains glutamine acid which is known to help with memory and concentration.
 Say goodbye to forgetfulness, eating mangos as part of your diet will help keep your neurons firing.